superlinked/VectorHub/docs/articles/basic_building_blocks.md

     id: IdField
 ```

-With your Schemas created, you are ready to move on to embedding and querying, which is where Superlinked’s building blocks approach really empower you.
-The Superlinked framework is based on the intuition that people doing semantic search using embedding vectors can better satisfy the requirements of their use case/s if they can customize how their system handles data and queries. **Spaces** is a declarative class developed with this in mind.
+With your Schemas created, you are ready to move on to embedding and querying, which is where Superlinked’s building blocks approach really empowers you.
+The Superlinked framework is based on the intuition that people doing semantic search can better satisfy the requirements of their use case/s if they can customize how their system handles data and queries. **Spaces** is a declarative class developed with this in mind.
 The Space module encapsulates the vector creation logic that will be used at ingestion time, and again at query time.

 ## Declaring how to embed your data using Spaces